 Shot on a moving bus

 Please note: Photos featured on the Explore page must be original photography in a square format and can't have borders, filters, or watermarks.
-The post can't have spam tagging (tagging more than one brand or tagging unrelated brands or keywords), can't require out-of-app payments (e.g. bank transfers, concealed cash, PayPal Friends & Family, etc.), and Instant Pay must be turned on.
+The post can't have spam tagging (tagging more than one brand or tagging unrelated brands or keywords) and can't require out-of-app payments (e.g. bank transfers, concealed cash, PayPal Friends & Family, etc.).